anoopemacs/typeface0/README.md

 On Mac or Linux, you can install it using:- curl -LsSf https://astral.sh/uv/install.sh | sh

+(If you do not want to use uv, then create a python virtual environment and install the packages in backend/requirements.txt file.)

 Make and run the migrations.
 You must be in the "backend" folder, containing the "manage.py" file uv run manage.py makemigrations uv run manage.py migrate